snscaimito/snscaimito.github.com/content/resume/index.markdown

 		Conceptually familiar with machine learning, artificial intelligence, neural networks.
 Heavy user of GitHub Co-Pilot and ChatGPT as assistants.
 	</div>
 </div>

+## Job titles in software development
+Job titles in software development are often meaningless.
+While in other professions, the job title describes what an individual actually does or which exams the person has passed, everyone in software development is a *developer*, an *architect*, a *programmer*, a *designer*, or a *business analyst*, regardless of their specific responsibilities.
+People in software development should be T-shaped, possessing both broad and deep knowledge and experience.
+As an independent service provider, I am exposed to many different ways of working, tools, programming languages, and frameworks.
+This exposure allows me to share from my vast experience with every team I join.

 ## Project History
 Client contacts and further details for the projects listed are available on request.